Sensitivity to sub-GeV dark matter from cosmic-ray scattering with very-high-energy gamma-ray observatories: Results and discussions

 \section{Results and discussions}

 The sensitivity is expressed in terms of mean expected upper limit computed at 95\% C. L. (see Sec.~\ref{subsec:stats}).
+We therefore here assess the statistical reach of current and forthcoming VHE observatories\footnote{No systematic uncertainty is assumed in the TS analysis.
+It should be noted, however, that the systematic uncertainty in the residual background determination are controlled down to 1\% in the H.E.S.S. inner galaxy survey~\cite{HESS:2022ygk}.}.
 We choose the NFW profile as the baseline DM density profile and the fraction of the proton energy going into neutral pions to be $f_\pi$ = 0.17, excepted when explicitly stated otherwise.